ESPRI-Mod/synda/README.md

 Notes:

 * Source installation can be performed by root or normal user.
+* When using system package installation, many Synda commands cannot be executed by normal user (e.g. sudo must be used to execute *synda get* command).
 * Installation guides for old Synda versions can be found [here](sdt/doc/old_version_installation_guide)

 ## Contact